Where to even start with this….??

 We would hope that you are happy with your grades, but chances are if you’re reading this you’re not happy with your Leaving Cert results.
 That’s ok.

 No, really it actually is.
-No one could blame you for being unhappy with your results when you had to face everything that you did over the past 18 months.
+No one could blame you for being unhappy with your results when you had to face everything that you did over the past few years.

 First Things First…

 Firstly, you’re allowed to feel upset and disappointed.
 Even angry.
-Coronavirus has impacted us all this year, but by God, did it mess with you Leaving Cert students.
 A piece of paper does not define you, your worth or your intelligence.

 Take a few days, wallow and then form a plan for your next step.